grantj-re3/HandyIctDoco/git/NOTES_createGithubRepo.md

 git commit [-a]
 ```

-Merge the newfeature branch into master
+Merge the newfeature branch into the master branch
 ```
 git checkout master
 git merge newfeature

-# If you have to manually resolve merge conflicts, complete the merge with:
+# If required: after manually resolving merge conflicts, complete the merge with:
 git commit
 ```

-Optionally delete the pointer to newfeature after the successful merger
+Optionally delete the pointer to the newfeature branch after the successful merger
 ```
 git branch -d newfeature
 ```